njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-button.rst

 *******************
 Styling with Less
 *******************
 If you're familiar with `Less <http://lesscss.org/>`_, style your buttons with our Less mixins.
-First, you'll need to import the button library into your LESS file:
+First, you'll need to import the button library into your Less file:

 .. code-block:: console